Adjustable Workstation patent # 20100066132

 More discussion about the problems of sitting up straight ...

 "The research project that was presented at the RSNA Meeting in Chicago (U.S.) last week by Dr. W. A. Bashir et al. got enormous press coverage and spread like wildfire over the worldwide web.
-The study confirmed with the help of a MRI technique that sitting in a slouched forward position
+The study confirmed with the help of a MRI technique that sitting in a slouched forward position or just upright in a 90 degrees position was very unfavourable for the position of the nucleus and the intervertebral disk height.

 Of course, leaning back in your chair with full support of backbones and shoulders is more relaxing then any more erect sitting posture.